loneliloli/firefighter_robot/README.md

 This work was done with [Arduino IDE](https://www.arduino.cc/en/software) with all its dependencies so it should be launched and executed with such.

+Despite the world progressively moving toward automated systems and self-driving cars, in the event of a fire breaking out in a building, we are still forced to rely on human resources, risking the loss of even more lives.
+Therefore, our system steps in to solve this problem and protect the lives of our heroes.

+Our robot is powered by an ESP32-S2, a low-cost, low-power Wi-Fi microcontroller SoC.
+Despite this, it boasts a rich set of I/O capabilities and high performance under extreme temperatures, making it ideal for our purposes.

+The robot is equipped with reliable mechanical parts, low-cost and low-power flame and line sensors, an AI-powered camera for fire detection, and a fully integrated firefighting system.
+With the help of ESP Now, the system is highly customizable, easy to monitor, and fully autonomous, with multiple failsafes and an array of methods to detect, inform, and/or extinguish fires.

+To summarize, our system is a low-cost, high-performance, feature-rich alternative method for firefighting.
+In the future, it could play a pivotal role in the adaptation of smart home systems and fully autonomous industrial environments.

 # **Sơ đồ/bản vẽ thiết kế sơ bộ/ chi tiết:**

 ## Bản vẽ 3D cơ khí (Solidwork)